Gauged compact $Q$-balls and $Q$-shells in a multi-component $CP^N$ model

 \subsection{Symmetry of equations}

-Before we provide the solutions, we will comment about an important symmetry of equations.
-This symmetry combines a gauge symmetry that preserves the electric field $\vec E=-\nabla A_t$ with a transformation that changes the values of parameters $\omega_a$.
+Before we provide the solutions, we comment on an important symmetry of equations.
+This symmetry combines a gauge symmetry that preserves the electric field $\vec E=-\nabla A_t$ with a transformation that changes the values of the parameters $\omega_a$.
 The electrostatic field is unaffected by any global change in electrostatic potential $A_t$, i.e. $A_t\rightarrow A_t+C_0$, where $C_0$ is a constant value.
-This transformation became a symmetry of the Poisson equation if the electric charge density remained constant.
-In general, it is not possible until other parameters are replaced.
-Looking at the form of the function $\rho(r)$ and the formulae \eqref{em:Sigma-f} and \eqref{em:Sigma-g}, we can see that $A_t$ enters these formulas via the functions $b_a(r)=\omega_a-eq^{(a)}A_t(r)$.
-Thus, if the transformation does not modify the functions $b_a(r),$ the field equations \eqref{em:eq1f}, \eqref{em:eq1g} and \eqref{em:eq1a} remain intact.
+This transformation bocames a symmetry of the Poisson equation if the electric charge density remains constant.
+In general, this is not possible until other parameters are replaced.
+Looking at the form of the function $\rho(r)$ and the formulas \eqref{em:Sigma-f} and \eqref{em:Sigma-g}, we can see that $A_t$ enters these formulas via the functions $b_a(r)=\omega_a-eq^{(a)}A_t(r)$.
+Thus, if the transformation does not modify the functions $b_a(r),$ the field equations \eqref{em:eq1f}-\eqref{em:eq1a} remain intact.
 This transformation is of the form \be A_t\rightarrow A_t+C_0,\qquad \omega_a\rightarrow\omega_a+e q^{(a)}C_0,\qquad a=1,2. \ee